-In the 1/14 installment of This Week in Marketing, we welcome Aaron Cuker, Founder of Cuker Agency in Carlsbad.
+In the 1/14 installment of This Week in Marketing, we welcome Aaron Cuker, Founder of Cuker Agency here in San Diego.
 We got a lot of good tidbits from this one!

 - What is your background?